-A third (33%) of respondents stated that they do without if they do not have enough money to cover an unavoidable expense, whilst a similar number (32%) indicated that they make cutbacks elsewhere in their budget (Figure 6).
-Around a quarter (26%) stated that they use a credit card to cover an unavoidable expense if they do not have the money, a similar number (24%) stated that they postpone the expense until they know they will have the money, a fifth (20%) stated that they borrow money from family or friends, whilst about one in eight (13%) stated that they go into their overdraft.
+Almost two in five (36%) respondents stated that they do without if they do not have enough money to cover an unavoidable expense, whilst a third (33%) indicated that they make cutbacks elsewhere in their budget (Figure 6).
+Nearly three in ten (29%) stated that they use a credit card to cover an unavoidable expense if they do not have the money, about a fifth (22%) stated that they postpone the expense until they know they will have the money, a similar number (19%) stated that they borrow money from family or friends, whilst around one in ten (11%) stated that they go into their overdraft.

-Respondents were less likely to have indicated that they do the following to cover an unavoidable expense if they do not have the money: use a loan from a bank or credit union (6%); get an advance on their wages (2%); borrow from a payday lender (1%); borrow from a local unapproved or unauthorised lender (1%); use a pawnbroker or cash converter (1%).
+Respondents were less likely to have indicated that they do the following to cover an unavoidable expense if they do not have the money: use a loan from a bank or credit union (6%); borrow from a payday lender (1%); get an advance on their wages (1%); borrow from a local unapproved or unauthorised lender (1%); use a pawnbroker or cash converter (1%).

-Around one in twenty (4%) respondents stated that if they do not have enough money to cover an unavoidable expense then they miss the payment.
+About one in twenty (4%) respondents stated that if they do not have enough money to cover an unavoidable expense then they miss the payment.